-A graph is a visual interpretation of data that shows the interrelationship between two continuous variables such as temperature and time or stress and strain.
+A graph visualizes data that shows the interrelationship between two continuous variables, such as temperature and time or stress and strain.
 Graphs are used for the following reasons:

 - A table in a laboratory report is ordinarily accompanied by a graph that includes the experimental data points and a smooth curve approximating the path of these points to help the writer determine the relationship between the two variables studied in the laboratory.
-The scatter of these data points on either side of this smooth curve is a measure of the validity of the data. - A theoretical or design graph (a smooth graph without experimental data points) helps the reader understand the relationship between the variables or is a source of technical information for design or analysis.
+The scatter of these data points on either side of this smooth curve measures the validity of the data. - A theoretical or design graph (a smooth graph without experimental data points) helps the reader understand the relationship between the variables or is a source of technical information for design or analysis.